 - The NBAC concentrates on the records of the company’s principal activity or ‘core business’ and does not necessarily take the records of all subsidiary functions undertaken or businesses acquired as a result of diversification or expansion.

-- The NBAC collects the records of industrial organisations registered with Fair Work Australia.
+- The NBAC collects the records of industrial organisations registered with the Fair Work Commission.
 Generally it collects the records of the central administration of the industrial organisation, but also of branches where the branch operated as the central administration, was autonomous in its operations, or undertook nationally significant activities.
 Records of the predecessors of these organisations are also collected.